shoya4000/FlickrScraper/README.md

 # FlickrScraper
-Downloads all images from a public Flickr account
+Uses a webdriver to download all images from a public Flickr account

 Use:
 `npm install selenium-webdriver`